muellae/quarkus-techlab/content/en/docs/01.0/17_cdi.md

 #### {{% param sectionnumber %}}.2.2: Constructor injection

 The constructor injection defines the injectable beans as injectable parameters in the constructor of your class.
-It is not necessary to use the `@Inject` annotation if your definition only has one no-args constructor defined.
+It is not necessary to use the `@Inject` annotation if your definition only has one constructor (required-args) defined.

 ```java
 @ApplicationScoped